Powerlearnproject/se-assignment-day-2-git-and-github-Joy-kitet/README.md

 6. click on create repository button

    -important decision you need to make
-   Consider whether your project is meant for public use or if it contains sensitive information that should remain private.
+-Consider whether your project is meant for public use or if it contains sensitive information that should remain private.
-   Deciding whether to include a README or .gitignore file
+- Deciding whether to include a README or .gitignore file

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?